 Primus Private School, located on the Dubai- Sharjah border area in Al Waaq'a, was previously known as Rajagiri International School.
 The school has undergone a brand transformation, whilst maintaining its Good rating by the KHDA for the 9th year in a row.

-Primus Private School has been rated Good for the tenth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Primus Private School has been rated Good for the eleventh year running in the 2019-20 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The Story so Far